SoftUni-Internal/interactive-content/EN/04-Functional-Programming/01-Lambda-Expressions.md

 When a function is called, the commands of which it consists are **executed**.

-A function call can return a value (similar to an operation) and therefore can be used in an expression along with operations.
+A function call can return a value (similar to an operation).
+Therefore, it can be used in an expression along with operations.

 **Each** input in the **Function** has a **single** output.